meagon/saltpad/docs/installation/salt-api-cherrypy-embedded.md

 ## Rest_cherrypy configuration for saltpad

-For deploying saltpad, you'll now need to choose both a directory where saltpad will be saltpad will be deployed and an URL prefix it will be available on.
+For deploying saltpad, you will now need to choose both a directory where saltpad will be saltpad will be deployed and an URL prefix it will be available on.

-For example, if you choose to deploy saltpad on `/code/saltpad` directory and use the `/saltpad` URL prefix (meaning the saltpad will be accessible on `http://YOUSALTAPI.com/saltpad/`), you'll need to update the rest_cherrypy like this:
+For example, if you choose to deploy saltpad on `/code/saltpad` directory and use the `/saltpad` URL prefix (meaning the saltpad will be accessible on `http://YOUSALTAPI.com/saltpad/`), you will need to update the rest_cherrypy like this:

 ```
 rest_cherrypy: